bdarcus/csl-next/README.md

    [quicktype](https://quicktype.io).
 2. provides a proof-of-concept processor implementation.

-A first draft of the model is almost complete, while the second currently just reads and serializes data and styles.
+A first draft of the model is almost complete, while the second currently can:

+1. read data and styles
+2. process 1 into an intermediate AST (though this is incomplete)

 ### Schema-backed Editing